Companion Dogs

 About the Toy Fox Terrier

-The Toy Fox Terrier is a very small companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Toy Fox Terrier is manageable for most owners.
+The Toy Fox Terrier is a small companion dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Toy Fox Terrier is manageable for most owners.
 Typically standing 8 to 11 inches at the shoulder and weighing 3 to 7 pounds, this breed has a life expectancy of 13 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Toy Fox Terrier brings a distinct combination of traits that sets it apart.
 The Toy Fox Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Toy Fox Terrier loves being close to its people and forms strong bonds with every member of the household.